top of page

 This one is not so much an anomaly as it is a call for an update of the current geological division naming convention.
 Fifty years ago classrooms taught that all visible animal life originated in a kind of explosion (or proliferation) at the start of a geological subdivision called the Cambrian Period around 540 Ma.
 And all of Earth’s history prior, being devoid of macroscopic fossils (and, therefore, geologically boring), was lumped together under the heading Precambrian Era, and largely ignored.

 Recognizing that 4 Billion years is too long a time to just gloss over, modern geology has upgraded the Precambrian to supereon status, and subdivided it into three Eons, designated the Hadean, Archaean, and Proterozoic.
-In so doing our Eon, designated the Phanerozoic (which literally means visible life) became the fourth and it encompasses everything occurring after the Cambrian explosion.
+In so doing our Eon, designated the Phanerozoic (which literally means visible life) became the fourth, and it encompasses everything occurring after the Cambrian explosion.

 The conflict on the origin of fruit bearing trees